 Welcome to the OIB at Maurice Ravel

-We are having an action packed year in 2016-2017 we will have theatre trips to see Oliver Twist, Elementary, My Dear Watson, The Real Importance of Being Earnest and Much Ado About Nothing.
-To complement our reading we have visited the Shoah Memorial after reading The Boy in the Striped Pyjamas, Musée de l’Armée after reading Private Peaceful and Musée des Vampires after reading Dracula.
-We are participating in the Short Story Competition organised by the American Library in Paris where our budding writers have been on the winners’ podium every year.
+We are having an action packed year in 2017-2018 we will have theatre trips to see Fahrenheit 451, The Creature of Dr Frankenstein and The Winter’s Tale.
+To complement our reading we have visited the Shoah Memorial after reading The Boy in the Striped Pyjamas, Musée de l’Armée after reading Private Peaceful and a guided tour of Père Lachaise after reading Dracula.
+We are participating in the Short Story Competition organised by the American Library in Paris where our budding writers have been on the winners’ podium nearly every year.

-As part of History and Geography, the 6ème OIB section have been on two day trips to the Louvre as well as trips to Les Archives de Paris and Hotel de Ville.
-4ème and 5ème OIB have had the privilege of attending court sessions at Palais de Justice, will take part in the Mini United Nations project, (a junior version of the United Nations) and we are hoping to organise a talk from the American Embassy before the end of the year.
+As part of History and Geography, the 6ème OIB section will do an outing to the Louvre as well as trips to Les Archives de Paris and Hotel de Ville.
+3ème and 4ème pupils will take part in the Mini United Nations project, (a junior version of the United Nations) and we are hoping to organise a talk from the American Embassy before the end of the year.

 At the OIB section at Maurice Ravel we like to think that we are just one big happy family.
 We work hard with at least five hours more than an average class of 6ème and a lot more homework.
 But we also have fun, learning in interactive and creative ways, working on projects, making movies and documentaries, writing plays and acting them out, celebrating our festivals like Halloween, Thanksgiving, St Patrick’s Day, World Book Day and making school a pleasure instead of a chore.